 There’s Strength in Numbers…

-The ACH Network has a significant impact on American commerce, moving approximately $43 Trillion each year.
+The ACH Network has a significant impact on American commerce, moving approximately $43 trillion each year.
 Popular ACH transactions include the purchase of goods and services, disbursement of direct deposit, recurring/automatic bill payment and business to business transfers.
-This payment option also, has many workflow advantages, including the following:
+This payment option also has many workflow advantages, including the following:

-- Generally, more reliable than paper checks
+- Generally more reliable and secure than paper checks

-- Typically, less expensive than processing credit card transactions
+- Typically less expensive than processing credit card transactions

 - Requires significantly less resources than processing and tracking transactions made with paper checks